web-platform-tests/wpt/docs/writing-tests/testharness-api.md

  </script>
 ```

 The test title for single page tests is always taken from `document.title`.
+The
+harness will not modify the document until testing is complete.

 ## Making assertions ##